hormesiel/vercel-basic-auth/README.md

 This repo contains examples of how to add *Basic Authentication* to a Now deployment using various languages / frameworks, along with some numbers that show the differences between each method.

+Each example contains its own README file with some additional information.

 ## Structure

 - The `_static` directory contains the source code for the "website" that each implementation serves for demonstration purposes : HTML, CSS, images ... <sup>1</sup>